nxtbgthng/OAuth2Client/README.md

 *Using the library as a framework in desktop applications is fairly untested.
 Please [report any issues](http://github.com/nxtbgthng/OAuth2Client/issues) and help in making the library better.*

-### Adding the libary to your project using CococPods
+### Adding the libary to your project using CocoaPods
 [CocoaPods](http://cocoapods.org/) is a dependency manager for Xcode projects.
 It manages the above installation steps automatically.